jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3 PCI Configuration

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration.
 During configuration each PCI slot, in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the IDSEL signal, which is approximately equivalent to the _CFGIN signal of the Zorro bus.
 However, unlike the _CFGIN signal, the IDSEL is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
-There is no equivalent of the _CFGOUT signal, as the PCI Bridge addresses each slot directly.
+There is no equivalent of the _CFGOUT signal, as the Local PCI Bridge addresses each slot directly.
 It is necessary to latch the AD bus on the rising edge of the PCI clock during the read cycle data phase, holding this data on the MC68040 data bus, to avoid missing the data presented by the target device.

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Read Cycle.png" width="650"></p>
 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Write Cycle.png" width="650"></p>

-### 2.3.1 PCI Bridge
+### 2.3.1 Local PCI Bridge

-The PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
-The PCI Bridge base address allows direct access of the PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
-All PCI devices are accessed through the PCI bridge, which acts as an interface between the MC68040 and PCI target devices.
-The PCI Bridge also handles bus arbitration.
+The Local PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
+The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
+All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the MC68040 and PCI target devices.
+The Local PCI Bridge also handles bus arbitration.

-The following 16-bit registers are supported by the PCI Bridge device and can be set or read by software.
-This allows configuration or polling of the PCI Bridge settings and status.
+The following 16-bit registers are supported by the Local PCI Bridge device and can be set or read by software.
+This allows configuration or polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
-Assuming the PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
-Reads from unsupported registers will always return $0.
+Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
+Reads from unsupported registers will return $0.
 Writes to unsupported registers will have no effect.

-**NOTE:** The registers in Tables 2.3.1 and 2.3.2 relate to the PCI Bridge only, and do not necessarily indicate overall capability of the AmigaPCI PCI bus implementation.
+**NOTE:** The registers in Tables 2.3.1 and 2.3.2 relate to the Local PCI Bridge only, and do not necessarily indicate overall capability of the AmigaPCI PCI bus implementation.

 Table 2.3.1.
 Offset $04, Command Register.
-Bit|Description|Supported by PCI Bridge Device
+Bit|Description|Supported by Local PCI Bridge Device -|-|-
--|-|-
 15-11|Reserved|-
 10|Interrupt Disable|Yes